psilva999/user-payment-demo/README.md

 # user-payment
- Made with TS, SCSS and React
+ Made with TS and React